(an ever-evolving work-in-progress)

-It started as a kid with creating and organizing a wide variety of extracurriculars in high school, which evolved into creating and organizing a handful of local small businesses, which taught me to create and organize websites and creative projects for clients.
+It started as a kid with creating and organizing a wide variety of extracurriculars in high school, which evolved into creating and organizing a handful of local small businesses, which taught me to create and organize websites and creative tech projects for clients.

 Nearly ten years ago, after graduating from high school, I attended Georgia Southern University to earn my Computer Science degree.
-After two years of university, I followed my dream of creating my own landscape design business (instaSod.com) and professional Christmas lighting business (CustomizedChristmasLights.com) — and was financially independent for three years because of it!
-Most of my time was spent remotely managing every digitized facet of my business, so I've inherently been more computer-savvy than the vast majority of people for most of my life.
+After two years of university, I created and organized my own landscape design business (instaSod.com) and professional Christmas lighting business (CustomizedChristmasLights.com) — and was financially independent for three years because of it!
+Most of my time was spent remotely managing every digitized facet of my business because technology saves teams time and money.

-However, I felt as if I was being drawn back to the tech/software industry because the scale at which I can help solve problems is far greater — instead of solving a thousand people's residential landscape problems, I can now help to solve millions of people's problems using software's economies of scale.
-That's what led me to re-embark on my Machine Learning / Data Science Software Engineering journey.
+However, I felt as if I was being drawn back to the tech/software industry because the scale at which I can help solve problems is far greater, due to software’s economies of scale.
+That’s what led me to re-embark on my Software Engineering journey.

 Having built small businesses, I am magnetized by biographies about civilization’s most influential people, and have noticed certain key characteristics among them that I have concluded are components for professional success, however you may define that.
 These are not necessarily skills nor abilities, but they are characteristics.
 Skills and abilities can usually be learned very quickly!
 But characteristics, on the other hand, take time to gradually evolve in oneself — they’re more of a mindset that I’ve consciously chosen to embrace over the years…